 I mentioned a few weeks ago how obsessed I’ve been with my 3DS, and following the final 35+ hour 100% completion of Majora’s Mask 3D, I was craving something new.
 Something fresh, something unlike anything I’ve played in a while.
 I wanted to get into a new adventure, and for reasons unknown, probably nostalgia, I was pulled in the direction of Pokemon.

 I was intrigued by the many playthroughs I had skimmed through on YouTube – a 3D Pokemon?
-This is pretty neat!
+That is pretty neat!
 While at the local video game store (not GameStop, I always feel like I need to clarify), an employee was indulging my many questions about “getting back into Pokemon,” generally trying to get a feel for whether or not I was signing up to a hundred hour commitment that I would regret.

 Evidently, the Pokemon X/Y games were originally intended to bring back the early adopters of Pokemon from the late 90s.
 Or something of that nature.
 Once I heard this, and saw the price tag was exactly the value of my gift card, I picked one at random, basically choosing the sweetest looking cover (looking at you, Pokemon X), and brought it home.
 Made a pot of coffee and got my ass to work.

 One thing that always felt cool and also strange was the world of Pokemon.
 Not the fact that wild monsters roam about, or anything obvious like that.
 Every single person lives to interact with Pokemon.
 Talk to any one person, and they explain to you their hopes and dreams of doing something that has to do with them.
 Interact with a television, and there’s Pokemon on TV.
-I’ll be honest with you, dear reader, this is exactly what I imagine Japan is like.
+I’ll be honest with you, this is exactly what I imagine Japan is like.
 I’ve always wanted to visit Japan, and probably will one day, but in the meantime I’m going to maintain that no one does anything except talk about and interact with the little monsters.

 Getting back to the game, I was pleasantly surprised to see that the game still felt like I remember Pokemon Red feeling.
 Walk around, get in some battles, battle some trainers, get your ass some gym badges and call it a day.
 I spent many, many hours (relative to my schedule; a 13 year old in 2015 could probably have done this in 5 or 6 days) throughout the course of a month grinding away, and loved every minute of it.
 As I sit here writing this today, I have finally beaten the game (just the other day!), clocking in just under 50 hours.
 Of course, the great thing about it is that it can last as long as you want it to.
 And truth be told, I’m good.
 I’m not hitting the buffet up for thirds.